 How does composable commerce impact your customers?

-Composable commerce enables brands to continually translate these expectations into exciting brand experiences by plugging in the best-of-breed eCommerce components that suit each of these demands and needs.
+It’s no secret that today’s customer experiences come with high expectations — omnichannel journeys and personalization are key to upselling and cross-selling effectively.
+Composable commerce is the engine that enables brands to translate these expectations into exciting customer experiences by plugging in the best-of-breed eCommerce components that suit each of these demands.

 For example, the beauty retailer Trinny London added a component that delivers a more tailored checkout experience by presenting customers with sample options that complement the products purchased, such as an eyeshadow matching the color of a purchased lipstick.
 At the same time, BMW Group is able to auto-scale online capacity during traffic peaks across multiple touchpoints, such as Connected Drive, boosting omnichannel sales like never before.